 Under his charge, the Prime Supermarket chain was birthed, followed by the subsequent diversification and regional expansion of the Group.
 Mr Tan Hong Khoon is the current chairman of Prime Group International and the head of the household.

 Beyond the external success, the Tan family is an exemplar of successful intergenerational transfer of values.
-More than 80 of the Tan family members have roles in Prime, be it as cashiers or financial controllers.
-Even at home, the family is run and organised like a well-oiled machine.
-All members abide by a set of family values:
+More than 80 of the Tan family members have roles in Prime supermarkets, be it cashiers or financial controllers.
+Even at home, the family is run like a well-oiled machine where all members abide by a set of family values:

 - When children bicker, parents should counsel and discipline them in their own rooms.

 - Disagreements should be talked through and resolved harmoniously.

 - Husbands should not criticise or find fault with their wives or children in front of other family members.
 They should seek the advice of elders if there are problems.